IB2-LibraryRepo/PNCLibraryRepository/README.md

 ## Getting Started

 To get started, simply clone this repository to your local machine and explore the available resources.
-If you're interested in contributing, please read our [contribution guidelines](CONTRIBUTING.md).
+If you're interested in contributing, please contact our email address.

 ## Contributing

 We welcome contributions from the community!
-Whether you're fixing a bug, implementing a new feature, or improving documentation, your efforts are valued.
-Please review our [contribution guidelines](CONTRIBUTING.md) before submitting your contribution.
+Whether you're fixing a bug, implementing a new feature, or improving documentation, your efforts are valued. please contact our email address.

 ## Feedback